david-ziegler/TelegramEventBot/README.md

 For deployment I found [uberspace](https://uberspace.de/) really nice.

 Also, feel free to make a Pull Request here with your changes if they might be useful to integrate into the CreateEventsBot!

+### Any Questions?

+Feel free to send me a message if anything doesn't work.

 ### Used technology & acknowledgements